-Timed or cut-out ignitors
+Timed or Cut-out Ignitors

 The use of a 'timed' or 'cut-out' ignitor is not a specific requirement for CMH lamps but it is a good optional safety feature worth considering to protect the ignitor from overheating and to prolong its life.
-If used, the timed period must be ad-equate to allow lamps to cool and restart as described in the previous section.
-A period of 10-15 minutes continuous or intermit-tent operation is recommended before the ignitor automatically switches off.
-Timed ignitors specifically offered for High-Pressure Sodium lamps where the period of operation is only about 5 minutes are not suitable for CMH lamps.
+If used, the timed period must be adequate to allow lamps to cool and restart as described below.
+A period of 10-15 minutes continuous or intermittent operation is recommended before the ignitor automatically switches off.
+Timed ignitors specifically offered for High-Pressure Sodium lamps where the period of operation is less than 5 minutes are not suitable for CMH lamps.

-Hot re-strike
+Hot Re-strike

 All ratings re-strike within 15 minutes following a short interruption in the supply.
+Hot re-strike may be achieved using a suitable ignitor.
 Actual re-strike time is determined by the ignitor type, pulse voltage and cooling rate of the lamp.
-Instant hot re-strike is only possible using a suitable very high voltage ignitor and a double ended lamp.
-Tungsram Lighting should be consulted when considering use of an instant hot re-striking system.

-Warm re-starting
+Warm Re-starting

-The combined characteristics of ceramic arc tube material and vacuum outer jacket result in CMH lamps cooling relatively slowly.
+The combined characteristics of ceramic arc-tube material and vacuum outer jacket result in CMH lamps cooling relatively slowly.
 It is possible with low energy ignitors to reach the required breakdown voltage but not create a full thermionic discharge.
 Under these conditions the lamp can remain very warm and be prevented from cooling to a temperature at which the arc can be re-established.
 To avoid this, turn off the power supply for approximately fifteen minutes or change to a suitable high energy ignitor from the list given in the superimposed ignitor section.

-Fusing recommendations
+Fusing Recommendations

 For a very short period immediately after switch-on, all discharge lamps can act as a partial rectifier and a conventional magnetic ballast may allow higher than the normal current to flow.
 At switch-on the short duration surge current drawn by the power factor correction capacitor can be high.
 In order to prevent nuisance fuse failure at initial switch-on, the fuse rating must take these transient conditions into account.
 A separate technical data sheet providing additional explanation and information for the fusing of High Intensity Discharge lighting circuits is available from Tungsram Lighting.
-Fusing of individual fixtures is recommended, in order toprovide added protection for end-of-life conditions when lamp rectification can also occur.
+Fusing of individual fixtures is recommended, in order to provide added protection for end-of-life conditions when lamp rectification can also occur.